Seb3thehacker/seb3thehacker/README.md

 I dont have much code on here because its on my PC rn and I'm super busy.

 I know HTML, CSS, some java, a bit of Python and some C++.
 I have decided to stick with learning Javascript.
-After that probably Java.
 Ultimately my goal is to develop blockchain applications.
 i use Arch btw